UtrechtUniversity/ricgraph/website/contact.md

 *Star* button on the
 [Ricgraph GitHub repository](https://github.com/UtrechtUniversity/ricgraph).
-If you have any suggestions or improvements, please let me know by creating a GitHub *Issue* at the top left of that page.
+If you have any suggestions or improvements, please let me know by sending an email or creating a GitHub *Issue* at the top left of that page.